Part 2 of “Traveling to Seaham for Sea Glass”

 The local trains will be much shorter (mine was only two cars) and typically the conductor will get out and open the doors for you.
 They can be crowded, so you may not get a seat.
 Make sure you always keep your ticket handy for them to punch.
 You will also need it to get out of most of the stations.

 The train to Seaham was only two or three stops.
-Seaham station is tiny.
-It has two platforms, one for either direction.
-We were able to easily walk to our Airbnb from the station.
-It only took about 10 minutes.
+Seaham station is tiny, and has two platforms, one for either direction.
+We were able to easily walk to our Airbnb from the station, which only took about 10 minutes.

 We used Airbnb to book an apartment that my cousin had stayed at previously.
 The owner’s name is Nina and she is wonderful to work with.
-Her place was just perfect for what we needed.
-It’s right on Church Street where you can easily walk to the Hat & Feathers Pub, the grocery store ASDA, and the beach!
+Her place was just perfect for what we needed, and located right on Church Street where you can easily walk to the Hat & Feathers Pub, the grocery store ASDA, and the beach!

 Nina’s Airbnb had 3 bedrooms and one bathroom and a large living room.
-The kitchen was well-equipped.
-We cooked all our meals there and didn’t have any issues.
+The kitchen was well-equipped and we were able to cook all our meals there without issues.
 The beds are incredibly comfortable and the bathroom was large.
-We will definitely stay there again when we go back.
+We will definitely stay there again.

 We had coffee and cake several times at The Black Truffle.
 Not only is the building a historic landmark, and quite beautiful, but it’s right along the main street overlooking the sea and was a perfect stop on the walk back from the beach.
 The people there are friendly, and I find myself still thinking about their Pistachio Lime Cake since I’ve gotten back.
 It was one of the best cakes I’ve ever eaten!

 Another of our favorite’s was Tonia’s.
-Her place is right at the top of the stairs at the far end of the parking lot along the beach.
+Her place is right at the top of the stairs at the far end of the parking lot along the main entrance to Seaham Beach.
 It was the first place we went to every day after hunting for sea glass.
 Their lattes were warm and tasty and we also enjoyed their scones with cream and strawberry jam.
-One day was a little warm so I tried their mint chocolate chip ice cream.
-It was fantastic!!
+One day was a little warm so I tried their mint chocolate chip ice cream and it was fantastic!!
 One of the best I’ve ever had.
 Tonia was a great help in giving us directions to local sea glass artisans and was a delight to talk to.

-I find myself saying this a lot, but I had another of the best meals ever...at The Hat & Feathers Pub.
+I find myself saying this a lot, but I had another of the best meals ever…at The Hat & Feathers Pub.
 If you go on “Curry Night”, which is Thursday night, you can get a cocktail included in the price of the special which is an absolutely fabulous curry!
 They had several different kinds of curry, including an excellent vegetarian option.
-Their nan was well cooked and the drinks were spot-on.
+Their naan bread was well cooked and the drinks were spot-on.
 We enjoyed chatting with the bartenders who were patient in explaining all the local brews.
 At the time we were there, they had Strongbow Dark Fruit Cider on tap.
 Once I tried that, it’s all I drank for the whole week.
 If you are a fan of hard cider, I highly recommend it.
+I purchased a glass and now keep my sea glass in it.

-Lastly, you’ll need to go to ASDA, the very large grocery store right on the main street that goes along the beach.
+Lastly, you’ll need to go to ASDA, the very large grocery store right on the main street that goes along the beach, on the south side of town.
 They had everything we needed, the prices were very reasonable and it was only a short walk from Nina’s flat.
+There are some other fruit and vegetable stands on the shopping street (which is a walking street down through the middle of town), however, ASDA is the place for all other groceries.
+It’s attached to a small indoor shopping center which has clothes and other items.

 Seaham is a very small, quiet town which we found to be quite charming with very friendly locals.
 We thoroughly enjoyed staying in town and I recommend that anyone planning a trip to Seaham for sea glass hunting stay close by and walk around in the evenings.
 It was very relaxing.